 Each residence hall room and apartment bedroom is equipped with a cable television hook-up.
 You should provide your own coaxial cable.
 The cost of the basic cable service (over 70 television and 25 FM radio channels including HBO and Showtime) is included in your room and board charges.

 Effective July 15, 2013 Charter Communications has converted to a digital broadcast signal in the residence halls.
 Analog TV's will no longer receive a TV signal without a Charter Communications converter box.
 A TV with a Q Qam tuner is required to receive the digital signal.
 TV's manufactured after 2006 should have a Q Qam tuner.
 For TV's manufactured in 2006 and before, the resident will need to verify if it has the Q Qam tuner.

-If a converter box is required, it is available from Charter Communications for $5.99 per month.
+If a converter box is required, it is available from Charter Communications for a monthly fee.

 List of Cable Channels

 While the rooms are comfortably furnished, most students choose to enhance their rooms by adding their own personal touch.
 Items that you may want to consider bringing include: